Range Map

 The JMB VL3 is a Czech-built two-seat composite aircraft from JMB Aircraft of Choceň, currently offered in four engine packages spanning a fixed-gear light sport trainer up through the company’s flagship retractable cruiser.
 The lineup runs from a 100 hp normally-aspirated Rotax 912ULS (fixed-gear, intended for the European microlight and historical US LSA categories) to a 115 hp Rotax 914 turbo retract, a 142 hp Rotax 915iS turbo retract that has demonstrated 199 KTAS at 18,000 ft, and most recently a 160 hp Rotax 916iS retract at the top of the range.
 Construction is autoclave-cured pre-preg carbon fiber with Kevlar elements, with empty weights below 900 lb on the lighter variants and useful loads scaling up with the higher-MTOW retract configurations.

 For the GA buyer, the VL3 is the European high-performance ultralight idea taken to its extreme: a Rotax-powered two-seater cruising in the same speed bracket as certified four-seat retractables, with a ballistic recovery parachute standard on most build packages.
 In the US market the high-performance retract variants ship under experimental exhibition category.
 They cannot be registered as Light Sport Aircraft because retractable gear and constant-speed propellers are excluded under the classic LSA rules; the MOSAIC modernisation may change pilot-privilege coverage, but the registration category itself is determined at certification.
-This is the load-bearing context behind every other ownership decision on the type.
+For a pilot chasing certified-retractable cruise speeds on a Rotax budget, little else compares; one who wants a straightforward Light-Sport certificate path or a simple annual should stay with a fixed-gear trainer.

 Key Features for GA Buyers